Note: This article was written in 2005. Tap here for a more recent look at the cost of owning a horse.

 The amount of money horse people spend on their equine companions tends to vary depending on which part of the country they are located, whether they live in an urban or rural area, and whether they board their horses.
-The cost differences are big in some categories and virtually nonexistent in others, making for an intriguing look at what horse owners around the
+The cost differences are big in some categories and virtually nonexistent in others, making for an intriguing look at what horse owners around the United States are paying.

-Hay & Feed
+Hay and Feed

 The one thing all horse owners spend money on regardless of locale and discipline is feed.
 Hay and pasture are the staple of every healthy horse’s diet, often supplemented with a commercially prepared feed.

 The price of hay varies considerably based on the type of hay you buy, how much you buy at once, what time of year you buy it and the area of the country you are located.
 Horse owners in rural areas tend to pay a lot less for hay than those in more urban communities.

 “I buy my hay at different prices at different times,” says Sydnee Miller, a horse owner who lives on three acres in Gilbert, Ariz.
 “I have a large storage area for hay and canget 40 bales delivered for $7 a bale in August.
 I can get first cutting alfalfa delivered for $6 a bale.
 I can further reduce my price by buying 88 bales.
 Our bales here are three-string 110-pound bales.”

 Conversely, alfalfa sold by the bale in suburban Southern California, which is about 350 miles away, is nearly $18 for a 130-pound bale, plus possible delivery fees if the horse owner does not have the means to pick up his or her own hay.

 In the Pacific Northwest, Daralynn Ebbeson of Washington State pays $700 for seven tons of alfalfa.
 This amounts to approximately $5.50 per 100-pound bale.

 Hay costs in the West appear to contrast significantly from those in the Midwest, where land is plentiful and hay is a popular crop.